Xiphoseer/serde-java-properties/README.md

 ## Deserializing a struct

-Usually, the format is untyped i.e. it deserialises to a map from [String] to [String].
-This crate uses the default [std::str::FromStr] implementations for integers, floats and [bool] to provide a typed interface on top of that.
-That way, simple structures or maps that implement [`serde::Deserialize`] can be loaded from properties files.
+Usually, the format is untyped i.e. it deserialises to a map from `String` to `String`.
+This crate uses the default `std::str::FromStr` implementations for integers, floats and booleans to provide a typed interface on top of that.
+That way, simple structures or maps that implement `serde::Deserialize` can be loaded from properties files.

 ```rs
 use serde::Deserialize;